shurillu/CTBot/README.md

 + **_Please pay attention to the installed version of ArduinoJson library: it MUST be 5.13.5 or lesser._**

 ### News
-+ Added reply keyboards support
-+ Added contact messages support
++ ESP32 support

 ### Feature
++ ESP8266/ESP32 support
 + Manage WiFi connection (methods for connecting to an access point, set a static IP)
 + Send and receive messages
 + Inline keyboards
 + Receive localization messages
-+ Reply keyboards (NEW)
++ Reply keyboards
-+ Receive contacts messages (NEW)
++ Receive contacts messages

 ### Supported boards
-The library works with the ESP8266 chipset: all the ESP8266 boards are supported.
+The library works with the ESP8266/ESP32 chipset: all the ESP8266/ESP32 boards are supported.

 ### Simple usage
 See the EchoBot example provided in the [examples folder](https://github.com/shurillu/CTBot/tree/master/examples).